 What kind of wardrobe extras and accessories should I add?

 There are few must have add-ons irrespective of the wardrobe design you have selected.
 Your closet should instantly brighten your mood as you dress for the day (or the night).
 Liven up the cupboard with enough light to help you find and match shades of different outfits.
 Floor-length mirrors or mirrored cabinets are crucial in closets — after all, you want to be able to evaluate your outfit.
 Also, if you have the luxury of a walk-in closet, add a small sitting area with either a window seat, ottoman or lounge chair; this can work as a great getaway from everyday life and can also come in handy when putting on those pesky high heels or boots.For additional storage squeeze in another dresser or install an island with drawers, scarf hangers, belt hangers or lingerie hangers to stay organised.

 Whether you’re looking for ingenious ideas for space saving wardrobe designs or walk-in closets ideas you can find inspiration by browsing through the photos on Houzz.

-Whether you want inspiration for planning a wardrobe renovation or are building a designer wardrobe from scratch, Houzz has 1,29,555 images from the best designers, decorators, and architects in the country, including Kathleen Jacobson, The Couture Closet and The Design House Company.
+Whether you want inspiration for planning a wardrobe renovation or are building a designer wardrobe from scratch, Houzz has 1,32,138 images from the best designers, decorators, and architects in the country, including Bomberger's Store, Inc. and CP Construction & Investment.
 Look through wardrobe photos in different colours and styles and when you find a wardrobe design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
 Explore the beautiful wardrobe ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.